GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/data-platform-foundations/README.md

 We use three groups to control access to resources:

 - *Data Engineers* They handle and run the Data Hub, with read access to all resources in order to troubleshoot possible issues with pipelines.
 This team can also impersonate any service account.
 - *Data Analyst*.
-They perform analysis on datasets, with read access to the data lake L2 project, and BigQuery READ/WRITE access to the playground project. - *Data Security*:.
+They perform analysis on datasets, with read access to the data lake L2 project, and BigQuery READ/WRITE access to the playground project.
+- *Data Security*:.
 They handle security configurations related to the Data Hub.

+You can configure groups via the `groups` variable.
 ### Virtual Private Cloud (VPC) design

 As is often the case in real-world configurations, this example accepts as input an existing [Shared-VPC](https://cloud.google.com/vpc/docs/shared-vpc) via the `network_config` variable.
+Make sure that the GKE API (`container.googleapis.com`) is enabled in the VPC host project.

 If the `network_config` variable is not provided, one VPC will be created in each project that supports network resources (load, transformation and orchestration).